Coping with stress and anxiety during the coronavirus health emergency

 • Trouble sleeping or concentrating

 • More frequent drug, alcohol or tobacco use

-You may even notice other behavioral or emotional changes, like frequently wiping down items in your home because you’re worried about spreading germs or constantly checking your phone for every new update.
+You may even notice other behavioral or emotional changes, like frequently wiping down items in your home because you are worried about spreading germs or constantly checking your phone for every new update.
 You may also feel lonely while practicing social distancing.

 If you have recognized changes to your mental health, you can take actions that can help.
 Since everyone reacts differently to stress, everyone will cope with their stress in different ways.
 Try these coping tips from the CDC and National Alliance on Mental Illness to see if any of them work for you:

 - Take a break from the news: Watching the news or checking social media frequently for information about the coronavirus can be stressful.
-If you find yourself overwhelmed by everything you’re hearing, try taking breaks from watching or reading the news so you don’t overload yourself with information that may be upsetting.
+If you find yourself overwhelmed by everything you are hearing, try taking breaks from watching or reading the news so you do not overload yourself with information that may be upsetting.

 - Check sources: When you do check the news for updates, make sure the information you are getting is from well-known, reliable news sources.
 This can help you avoid myths and false information.
 Remember, not everything you read on the internet is true!